Shipment Inspection

 For conveyor belt setups:

-- Place units on the conveyor belt
+- Place units on the conveyor belt once state indicators show ready (must wait for camera streams to initialize)

 - As each unit moves into the camera's field of view, the system automatically captures images